The Story of Murrindindi

 Wine is a great cultural drink bringing people together.
 For generations, wine regions across the world have been celebrating the end of harvest, new vintage releases and any other special occasion.
 In fact, winemakers are very innovative when it comes to finding excuses to celebrate their viticultural skills!
 So, join the Murrindindi Winemakers for their next event.

-Now in its third year, Murrindindi Winemakers are opening their cellar doors on the first weekend in May to celebrate locally grown and made wines.
-Discover the hidden vineyards in the Acheron and Yea Valleys and meet your local vignerons who have just harvested their 2018 vintage.
-This year seven local wineries across Murrindindi are joining the celebrations on 5th – 6th May 2018.
+Now in its fifth year, Murrindindi Winemakers are opening their cellar doors on the first weekend in May to celebrate locally grown and made wines.
+Discover the hidden vineyards in the Acheron and Yea Valleys and meet your local vignerons who have just harvested their 2020 vintage.
+This year six local wineries across Murrindindi are joining the celebrations on 2nd - 3rd May 2020.
+Start planning your Murrindindi Wine Weekend now!
+Everyone is invited!
+Join the fun on the first weekend of May!